 \subsection{PSD and Timescales}

-In theory, there are two timescales in the SHO model \citep{1945RvMP...17..323W,2017MNRAS.470.3027K}.
-In the SHO PSD, the high broken frequency where spectral index shifts from $\nu^{-4}$ to $\nu^{-2}$ corresponds to a short timescale; and at low frequencies the PSD changing from a type of red noise with the index of $\nu^{-2}$ to white noise with the index of $\nu^{0}$, this broken frequency corresponds to a long timescale.
-However, it is difficult to obtain the two timescales simultaneously in practice, which requires a good-enough sampling rate of the light curve over a long enough period of time.
+Theoretically, there are two timescales in the SHO model \citep{1945RvMP...17..323W,2017MNRAS.470.3027K}.
+In SHO PSD, the high broken frequency where spectral index shifts from $\nu^{-4}$ to $\nu^{-2}$ corresponds to a short timescale; and at low frequencies, the PSD changing from a type of red noise with the index of $\nu^{-2}$ to white noise with the index of $\nu^{0}$, this broken frequency corresponds to a long timescale.
+However, it is difficult to obtain the two timescales simultaneously in practice, which requires a good enough sampling rate of light curve over a long enough time.

-From the fitting results, we further build the corresponding PSDs and derive the timescales.
-These timescales obtained in the data are useful to investigate the generating mechanism of the XRBs.
-In Figure~\ref{psdhe}, we give the SHO PSDs constructed from the fittings.
-In each PSD figure, the two grey areas constrain the valuable spectrum, which is defined by half of the data length and one over bin size.
+We further build corresponding PSDs from fitting results and derive the timescales.
+These timescales obtained in data are useful for investigating competition between energy release process (i.e., the disturbance) and energy dissipation (damping effect) in the XRBs.
+In Figure~\ref{psdhe}, we give SHO PSDs constructed from fittings.
+In each PSD figure, the two grey areas constrain valuable spectrum, which is defined by half of data length and one over bin size.
 The red dashed line presents $\omega_{0}$.